Solar water heating

 Solar water heating uses the sun's rays to heat water, which is then stored in an insulated hot water tank.
 On a less sunny day, the system may need back-up heating, usually provided by electricity or gas.

-- Well-designed and installed systems will meet 50-75% of your hot water needs using the sun's free energy.
+- Well-designed and installed solar water heating systems will meet 50-75% of your hot water needs using the sun's free energy.

-- They work all year round with an electric, gas or other boosters for times when the sun can't heat enough water to meet your needs, so you'll always have hot water.
+- When the sun can't heat enough water to meet your needs, an electric, gas or other booster connected to a solar water heater mean you'll always have hot water.

-- The ENERGY STAR® mark lets you know which systems save the most energy
+- The ENERGY STAR® mark lets you know which solar water heating systems save the most energy.
+View a list of ENERGY STAR qualified systems.

 - The upfront cost is high compared to other hot water systems.